Romy-sa/frontend-mentor-QR-code/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS Midea Queries
+- CSS Media Queries
 - Flexbox

 ### What I learned

-In order to make the page responsive I learnt about CSS Midea Queries and Flex Box.
+In order to make the page responsive I learnt about CSS Media Queries and Flexbox.
-I used Midea Queries to specify different widths and font sizes for different screen sizes.
+I used Media Queries to specify different widths and font sizes for different screen sizes.
-And I used Flex Box to center the elements both horizentally and vertically.
+And I used Flexbox to center the elements both horizentally and vertically.

 ### Continued development